fengtian2020/ObserV/content/authors/feng/_index.md

 ---

 My passion on remote sensing has been ignited since I was a bachelor student.
-I just found it so amazing and cool to see the earth from space and fortunately developed my career in this research field.
-I'm grateful and lucky to get supports from so many extremely nice scientists from Denmark, France, Sweden, and China.
+I just found it so amazing and cool to see the earth from space and luckily developed my career in this research field.
+I'm very grateful to get supports from so many extremely nice scientists from Denmark, France, Sweden, and China.